- Program Director, Pediatrics, UH Rainbow Babies and Children's Hospital

 Dr. Ponitz earned a bachelor’s degree from the University of California, Los Angeles, Calif., graduating cum laude, and his medical degree from The University of Health Sciences, The Chicago Medical School, Chicago, Ill., where he was inducted into Alpha Omega Alpha Medical Honor Society.
 He completed his residency in pediatrics at Children’s Hospital, Los Angeles, Calif.

-He is a member of the American Academy of Pediatrics, American College of Physician Executives and Association of Pediatric Program Directors.
+He is a member of the American Academy of Pediatrics, Ambulatory Pediatric Association and Association of Pediatric Program Directors.

 Awards and Recognition